 Each constraint category returns a consistent, clearly worded canned response.
 The UI renders these with an amber "Guardrail Active" indicator so users understand immediately that this is a policy boundary, not an AI failure.

-The categories tested:
+The categories I tested:

 KaryoSpace is live at karyospace.com.
 Questions about guardrail design or AI safety in enterprise products: sumanakkisetty@gmail.com